SPD tries to overcome grassroots scepticism on Merkel deal

 Eager to avoid looking desperate to return to power, SPD leaders asked Merkel to hold off from announcing her cabinet until after the vote.
 But satirical magazine Titanic said they were so bent on getting approval that members would have just three boxes to tick: "Yes", "Of course" or "Absolutely!".

-If the result announced on December 14 is a "yes", Merkel will quickly announce a cabinet and be sworn in by the Bundestag lower house.
-The SPD's six ministers may include Gabriel, who was her environment minister in the last "grand coalition" and Frank-Walter Steinmeier may return as SPD foreign minister.
+If the result announced on December 14, is a "yes", Merkel will quickly announce a cabinet and be sworn in by the Bundestag lower house.
+The SPD's six ministers may include Gabriel, who was her environment minister in the last "grand coalition", and the return of Frank-Walter Steinmeier as SPD foreign minister.

 It is hard to tell whether the SPD will get the quorum of about 95,000 members.
 Pollsters say it is impossible to get a representative snapshot of opinion from such a small sample.